grea09/color/article/article.md

 To illustrate these limitations, we use the example described in [@fig:example] where a robot must fetch a lollipop in a locked room.
 This problem is quite easily solved by regular POP algorithms.
 However, we can observe that if we inserted an operator that has a similar effect as $go$ but that has impossible precondition (e.g. $false$), then the algorithm might select it and will need backtracking to solve the plan.
 This problem is solved via using simple goal selection methods.
 However, to our knowledge, this was never applied in the context of POP.

 Another limitation is met when the input plan contains a loop or a contradiction.
 We consider the partial plan similar to $I \rightarrow go(robot, livingroom) \rightarrow grab(robot, keys) \rightarrow go(robot, corridor) \rightarrow go(robot, livingroom) …$.
 There is a loop in that plan (between the two $go$ actions) that standard POP algorithms won't fix.
-In the literature this is not considered since classical POP doesn't take a partial plan as input or hypothesise out directly such inconsistencies.
+In the literature this is not considered since classical POP doesn't take a partial plan as input or hypothesise out directly such inconsistencies. <!-- FIXME Not flagrant in current example, others could argue it is all artificial and that the problem doesn't really exists-->

 # Using domain proper plan as initial partial plan {#sec:properplan}